-Modernism was not just another style - It presented a new way of thinking about architecture.
-I.M.
-Pei's museum at Cornell is Modernist in approach.
+Modernism was not just another style - It presented a new way of thinking.
+Read below for facts about modernism in architecture.

 I.M.
 Pei, Architect - Herbert F. Johnson Museum of Art at Cornell University

 Modernist architecture emphasizes function.
 It attempts to provide for specific needs rather than imitate nature.
 The roots of Modernism may be found in the work of Berthold Luberkin (1901-1990), a Russian architect who settled in London and founded a group called Tecton.
 The Tecton architects believed in applying scientific, analytical methods to design.
 Their stark buildings ran counter to expectations and often seemed to defy gravity.

 The Herbert F. Johnson Museum of Art at Cornell University is a Modernist building by I.M.
 Pei.

 Modernist architecture can express a number of stylistic ideas, including: